Message from the President

 Clinton Howell

 The function of CINOA has always been to promote the highest standards in trade practices and to publicize the art and antiques industry.
-A number of years ago, CINOA decided to re-focus efforts on the ever growing government regulations that were being created that would stymie member trade.
-The very first thing we had to understand was why these regulations were accelerating, particularly in the EU, the United States and Great Britain.
+About 10 years ago, CINOA decided to re-focus efforts on the ever growing government regulations that were being created that would stymie member trade.
+We are now the leading global advocate for the art and antiques trade, leveraging insider knowledge from industry members, experienced lobbyists and our long standing reputation to drive meaningful change.

 For the last few years, CINOA has compiled a fact sheet on the bogus figures and claims regarding illicit trade in the art market.
 These misleading claims, based on unfounded assumptions, are often touted by the media, policy makers and anti-trade groups.
-This is what is now being called a zombie statistic — these stories amplify over time and gain credence.
+These stories amplify over time and gain credence.
 These unfortunately are triggering new legislation and policies.

-We needed to make our members aware of what we were about to tackle.
-We elaborated on how government regulation is overzealous and often based on inaccurate information.
+Government regulation are often overzealous and based on inaccurate information.
 This is true of laws being created in the EU, the US and the UK.
 Now, I am happy to say, our members are aware of how we are being marginalized and, to that end, we decided that we needed help in navigating strategy and for that we turned to a lobbying firm based in Brussels called Lighthouse Europe.
 Our decision to focus on the EU was made because a majority of our dealers are in the EU and because we realized that laws transmigrate.
 Ivory laws went from the US and UK to Europe, anti-money laundering from Europe to the US.
 Focusing on the EU was therefore a tactical decision based on the practicality of a limited budget.

 The next vital step is to raise the awareness of industries that are